inseq-team/inseq/docs/source/examples/quickstart.rst

 **Interpretability Methods**

-- At the moment, only gradient-based feature attribution methods sourced from the `Captum <https://captum.ai>`_ library are available, but other popular occlusion and attention-based techniques will soon follow.
+- At the moment, only gradient-based feature attribution methods sourced from the `Captum <https://captum.ai>`_ library and basic attention attribution methods are available, but other popular occlusion and attention-based techniques will soon follow.
 The list of all available methods can be obtained by using the :meth:`~inseq.list_feature_attribution_methods` method.
 Each method either points to its original implementation, and is thoroughly documented in its docstring.

 Installing Inseq
 ===================================